Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Nerves carry messages between the brain and every part of our bodies so that we can see, hear, feel and move.
 They also carry signals to parts of the body such as the heart, making it beat at different speeds, and the lungs, so we can breathe.

-Damage to the nerves can therefore cause serious problems in various parts of the body for people with type 1, type 2 or other types of diabetes.
+Damage to the nerves can cause serious problems in different parts of the body for people with type 1, type 2 or other types of diabetes.

 Types of diabetic neuropathy